Max Azria Named CEO of Bug-Zapping Light Company

 ZappLight distributors include Home Depot, Walmart, Walgreens and Telebrands.
 The concept for the light is an open-sided bulb that provides neutral white light as well as a blue UV light for attracting bugs.
 An electrified grid zaps the bugs when they get inside the grids.

 BCBG Max Azria Group filed for Chapter 11 bankruptcy protection on Feb.
 28 in U.S. Bankruptcy Court in New York.
-The company has shuttered 120 unprofitable stores in the United States that racked up $10 million in losses during fiscal year 2016.
+The company has shuttered 120 unprofitable stores in the United States, which racked up $10 million in losses during fiscal year 2016.
 The company still continues to operate 276 stores within stores and 71 BCBG locations.

 In March, Lubov Azria, who is married to Max, was fired as the company’s chief creative officer.
 The Azrias sued BCBG, claiming that Lubov was illegally let go from her post, but they lost that dispute.